rauc/rauc/docs/contributing.rst

-As many of the unit tests require root privileges and thus could potentially damage your host system, we provide a QEMU-based test environment where one can safely run all checks in a virtual environment.
+As many of the unit tests require root privileges and thus could potentially damage your host system, we provide a QEMU-based test environment where one can run all checks in a virtual environment.
+By using a VM, the tests can access diverse emulated storage devices (block, NAND/MTD, eMMC) without any dependency on or risk to the host environment.
+Furthermore no root privileges are needed on the host.

-Note that this does **not** run in a full VM with its own filesystem, but instead passes the host's VFS to the guest using virtfs (and adds some overlays).
+Note that this does **not** run in a full VM with its own filesystem, but instead passes the host's VFS to the guest using virtfs (and adds some tmpfs overlays).
-This allows seamless access to the sources and binaries built on the host.
+This allows seamless access to the sources and binaries built on the host, which saves a lot of time during the edit-compile-test loop.
 Accordingly, the test dependencies need to be installed on the host.

 To run the entire test suite, type::